sungeunchoi-kr/muse-app-wiki/static/docs/diagnose-audio/cant-hear-audio-when-using-muse-audio-share.v1.3.4.darwin.md

-There can be a few reasons why you can’t hear audio from Muse Audio Share.
+There can be a few reasons why you don't hear audio from Muse Audio Share.

 {{"class": "collapse", "title": "1.
 Others can hear audio from Muse Audio Share but I can't hear it myself"}}
 Make sure Local Loopback is ENABLED for Muse Audio Share.